c9s/Pux/README.md

 }
 ```

-The `expandSubMux` option means whether to expand/merge submux routes to the parent mux.
+The `expand` option means whether to expand/merge submux routes to the parent mux.

-When expandSubMux is enabled, it improves dispatch performance when you
+When expand is enabled, it improves dispatch performance when you
 have a lot of sub mux to dispatch.

 ### Different String Comparison Strategies

-When expandSubMux is enabled, the pattern comparison strategy for
+When expand is enabled, the pattern comparison strategy for
 strings will match the full string.

-When expandSubMux is disabled, the pattern comparison strategy for
+When expand is disabled, the pattern comparison strategy for
 strings will match the prefix.